Index 2024

 Safety

-Journalists are subject to close surveillance by the intelligence agencies and are required to join the state-controlled Jordanian Press Association.
-They are subjected to additional pressure in the form of frequent interrogations, after which they are released on the condition they not reveal details of investigations relating to sensitive subjects.
+Journalists are subject to close surveillance by intelligence services and are required to join the state-controlled Jordanian Press Association.
+They are subjected to additional pressure in the form of frequent interrogations, after which they are released on the condition they do not reveal details of investigations relating to sensitive subjects.